 How to make cream cheese icing

-I don’t suggest this is the creamiest cream cheese icing ever, lightly.
-This frosting is truly amazing and worth every moment.
+When I say this is the creamiest cream cheese icing ever, I truly mean it.
+This frosting is amazing and worth every moment.
 I’ve used it before on my black forest chocolate cupcakes and, let me tell you, everyone loves it.
-The texture is creamy, the flavour is like lightly sweetened cream cheese.
-The secret?
-Ermine Frosting.
+The texture is smooth and creamy, the flavour is like lightly sweetened cream cheese.

 Also known as boiled milk frosting or cooked flour frosting, ermine frosting starts by cooking a milk and flour paste that, once cooled, gets mixed into the other ingredients as normal.
 Yes, it takes just a little extra time than a normal frosting but the payoff is that it is;

 - Very creamy and fluffy